Charlotte vs. Middle Tennessee NCAA Football Odds, Plays and Insights | September 24, 2021

 Over/Under Insights

-- Charlotte has combined with its opponents to score more than 56 points just once this year.
+- Charlotte and its opponents have scored at least 56 points or more only once this season.

-- The two teams combine to score 51.7 points per game, 4.3 less than the total in this contest.
+- Friday's over/under is 4.3 points higher than the combined 51.7 PPG average of the two teams.

-- This contest's over/under is 11.0 points more than the 45 these two squads combine to surrender per game this season.
+- This contest's total is 11.0 points more than the 45 these two squads combine to allow per game this season.

-- 49ers games this season feature an average total of 60.5 points, a number 4.5 points higher than Friday's over/under.

 - The 56-point total for this game is 1.0 point below the 57.0 points per game average total in Blue Raiders games this season.